 - Allow books on tape and oral testing.

-- Use visual aids and hands on activities.
+- Use visual aids and hands on activities as much as possible.

-- Use multi-sensory instruction which accesses all parts of the brain.
+- Use multi-sensory instruction which accesses all parts of the brain and has been shown to increase learning.
 Click here for a handout on multi-sensory instruction.

-- PANDA can provide adaptive equipment, such as line readers, large print keyboards, adaptive mice, magnifiers, etc. (Consult with PANDA about your students needs).
+- PANDA can provide adaptive equipment, such as line readers, large print keyboards, adaptive mice, magnifiers, etc. (Contact PANDA about your students’ needs).